purpleteam/snarf/README.md

 snarf
 =====

 Snarf is a software suite to help increase the value of man-in-the-middle attacks.
 Many historical applications of techniques like SMB-Relay rely on assumptions, and relegate these attacks to exploitation, rather than the discovery / enumeration phase of the penetration test.
-While these tools don't introduce new vulnerabilities, they introduce a new capability to capitalize on exploiting familiar vulnerabilities.
+While Snarf doesn't introduce new vulnerabilities, they introduce a new capability to capitalize on exploiting familiar vulnerabilities.

 The Fundamental Idea
 ====================